It’s funny most times.

 We get so nice, bending over backwards to attend to their requests, but immediately we get them in, we begin to complain about their excesses.

-Truth be told, if you are going to be in business, you’ve got to be ready to take all sorts of ‘BS’ (including the money of course).
+Truth be told, being in business means that you are ready to take all sorts of ‘BS’ (including the money of course).

 Customer engagement is not going to be all rosy.

-But trust me if you are able to handle the situation well, you will end up with a set of highly committed and forever loyal customers.
+But trust me, if you are able to put in place an effective plan, it can be a seamless process and you would be assured with a set of highly committed customers.

-Do you have standards and quality control parameters?: There has to be consistency in your service delivery and customers’ experience has to align with your brand promise
+There has to be consistency in your service delivery and customers’ experience has to align with your brand promise.

 Building a company that will stand the varying challenges of the economy and withstand competition is a serious business.

-You’ve got to put some thoughts in your processes.
+You’ve got to put some thoughts into your processes.